hydrogendeuteride/QuaternionEngine/docs/TextureLoading.md

 Texture Loading & Streaming

 Overview
 - Streaming cache: `src/core/texture_cache.{h,cpp}` asynchronously decodes images (stb_image) on a small worker pool (1–4 threads, clamped by hardware concurrency) and uploads them via `ResourceManager` with optional mipmaps.
+For FilePath keys, a sibling `<stem>.ktx2` (or direct `.ktx2`) is preferred over PNG/JPEG.
 Descriptors registered up‑front are patched in‑place once the texture becomes resident.
 Large decodes can be downscaled on workers before upload to cap peak memory.
 - Uploads: `src/core/vk_resource.{h,cpp}` stages pixel data and either submits immediately or registers a Render Graph transfer pass.
 Mipmaps use `vkutil::generate_mipmaps(...)` and finish in `SHADER_READ_ONLY_OPTIMAL`.
 - Integration points:
   - Materials: layouts use `UPDATE_AFTER_BIND`; descriptors can be rewritten after bind.